The Appalachian Solar Finance Fund (SFF) jumpstarts emerging local solar markets in Central Appalachia.

 - commercial businesses serving as anchor institutions in their local communities.

-As part of project underwriting, a review of project readiness and impact threshold metrics ensures that SFF-financed projects are:
+A review of project readiness and impact criteria ensures that SFF-financed projects are:

-- highly probable to result in finalized transactions.
+- highly probable to result in more solar being deployed in the region, with

 The resulting solar projects produce a powerful convergence of: